Ward Ritchie: Career

+He was a member of the Book Club of California.

+Personal life and death

-In 1983, Ritchie became romantically involved with film actress Gloria Stuart, who was inspired by him to design her own hand-printed books under the imprimatur Imprenta Glorias.
+In 1983, Ritchie became romantically involved with film actress Gloria Stuart, who was inspired by him to design her own hand-printed books under the imprint Imprenta Glorias.
 Ritchie maintained a close relationship with Stuart until his death.

 Ritchie died of pancreatic cancer in Laguna Beach, California on January 24, 1996.